javajosh/fibonacci-node/readme.md

 Fibonacci in Node
 ===========================

-This is a simple project who's sole purpose is to explore building basic node command-line applications, and sharing them on github.
+This is a simple project who's sole purpose is to explore building basic node command-line applications, and sharing them on github (and possibly npm).
 It serves as a review of the following technologies:

-1. Node (particularly basic REPL and command line operation)
+1. node (particularly basic REPL and command line operation)
-2. NPM (intermediate package.json)
+2. npm (intermediate package.json)
-3. git
+3. git - particularly branching, revising commits, amending history, and remotes
-4. github
+4. github - using it as a remote, and github pages.
-5. markdown (this readme).
+5. markdown!

 # Usage
 ```
 node index.js <fibonnaci>